jyn626/chat/README.md

 ## Overview
 A simple realtime chat applicaton, allows users to register, log in, and exchange messages seamlessley in a public server.
 Built with Express.js, Vue.js, Prisma ORM, and MySQL.
-This project is inspired by <a href="https://chat.ponkis.xyz">chat.ponkis.xyz</a>, I took the opportunity to develop a similar one from scratch for learning about implementing chat features for web development.
+This project is inspired by <a href="https://chat.ponkis.xyz">chat.ponkis.xyz</a> and is developed solely for learning purposes.

 ## Features
 -  <strong>User authentication</strong>: Cookie based JWT token login and registration system.